mpanighetti/dnd5e-mote/README.md

 # README

-This project acts as a repository of information about Mote, a Dungeons & Dragons 5th Edition setting where most of my home games take place.
+This project is a repository of information about Mote, a Dungeons & Dragons 5th Edition setting where most of my home games take place.

 ## Credits